TV5020 - Animal Production

 food and fibre producing domestic animals.

-- understand the nature of the animal industries of northern Australia and the constraints
+- review the nature of the animal industries of northern Australia and the constraints

-- appreciate the basic concepts in animal nutrition (including pasture science) and
+- investigate and analyse concepts in animal nutrition (including pasture science) and

 the application of such concepts in practical animal feeding situations with emphasis